transloadit/uppy/website/src/docs/dashboard.md

 ### `id: 'Dashboard'`

 A unique identifier for this plugin.
-It defaults to `'Dashboard'`, but you can change this if you need multiple Dashboard instances.
+It defaults to `'Dashboard'`, but you can change this if you need several Dashboard instances.
 Plugins that are added by the Dashboard get unique IDs based on this ID, like `'Dashboard:StatusBar'` and `'Dashboard:Informer'`.

 ### `target: 'body'`

-Dashboard is rendered into `body`, because it is hidden by default and only opened as a modal when `trigger` is clicked.
+Dashboard is rendered into `body`, because it’s hidden by default and only opened as a modal when `trigger` is clicked.

 ### `inline: false`